Biblical examples of puns and wordplay – and how they can help you interpret the symbols in your dreams.

 Let’s consider some of the dream elements:

-Donald Trump: I have dreamt about him before, and it has represented a play on the word ’trump’, meaning trumpet.
+- Donald Trump: I have dreamt about him before, and it has represented a wordplay on ’trump’, meaning trumpet.
 In other words I have a message that the world needs to hear.

 God was encouraging me to believe that I do have a voice and a message that needs to be heard.
-He was giving me a strategy to use Pinterest.
+He was giving me a vision to use Pinterest.

 The main way that the bible can help us with puns and wordplay is by giving us permission to embrace them!
-Discovering that God has always used humour to get His messages across, and that they can be found in the bible, gives us the confidence to appreciate the ones He uses to speak to us.
+Discovering that they can be found in the bible gives us the confidence to appreciate the ones He uses to speak to us in our dreams.

 And what a lovely surprise to find that God has a sense of humour!
 I have discovered that He loves to make me laugh.
 Yes, dreams often do contain serious messages, but there is fun in the journey.